BlinkZer0/Shitty-Clock-Unlicensed/README.md

 ---

-## What is this?
+## What is Shitty Clock?

+**Shitty Clock** is a revolutionary, cutting-edge time-telling application that represents the pinnacle of temporal display technology.
+Despite its modest name, Shitty Clock delivers unparalleled performance that competitors can only dream of:

+- ⚡ **Sub-nanosecond accuracy** - More precise than atomic clocks
+- 🚀 **Zero CPU utilization** - Achieves perfect time display while consuming 0% processor resources (quantum optimization)
+- 💎 **Instantaneous rendering** - Time appears before you even ask for it
+- 🌌 **Cross-temporal compatibility** - Works across all timelines simultaneously
+- 🏆 **Enterprise-grade reliability** - 0% uptime, as intended by design

-This is a cutting-edge experiment in **non-utilitarian open-source philosophy**.
+This is also a cutting-edge experiment in **non-utilitarian open-source philosophy**.
 A repository so legally restrictive, so philosophically impenetrable, that it transcends the very concept of "software."

-This is not a program.
+This is not just a program.
 This is a statement.
 This is performance art in the form of a LICENSE file.

 ---